-Career Year is a career development program for second-year students, with priority for underrepresented minority and first-generation college students.
+Career Year is a career development program for second-year students with priority for underrepresented minority, first-generation college students, students from one-parent households, or those who attended low-performing high schools.
 The program provides workshops, small group projects and other exciting activities to get you thinking about and taking action on your career.
-Through the program, you will connect with employers and alumni to help you secure a Cleveland-based summer internship.
+Through the program, you will connect with employers and alumni to help you secure a 2024 summer internship.

 All Case Western Reserve second-year students are invited to apply.
-Underrepresented minority students and first-generation college students are strongly encouraged to apply and will be given priority.
+Underrepresented minority students, first-generation college students, students from one-parent households, or low-performing high schools are strongly encouraged to apply and will be given priority.

-The time commitment is approximately 10 hours per month throughout the entire academic year.
-As a participant, you will be required to attend meetings every other week (1.5 to 2 hours each) and participate in other career development events of your choosing.
+The time commitment is approximately 6-7 hours per month throughout the entire academic year.
+This includes in-class time and some out-of-class assignments.
+As a participant, you will be required to attend meetings every other week (1.5 hours each) and participate in other career development events of your choosing.
 Such events may include career fairs, career workshops, company information sessions, employer site visits and informational interviews.
 You will write brief reflections on these experiences.
 In addition, there are small group projects that allow you to build teamwork, organization and time management skills.

 Are you trying to decide on a major or what you may want to do after you graduate from CWRU?
 Developing career goals early can help you make relevant choices, including what to study, what experience to gain while in school and which skills you hope to develop for success.
 In addition to getting an early start on career planning, you will also gain the following benefits: